Books

 I read this for book club, and it was wonderful.
 I finished it in about two days.
 I had kind of expected it to be chick lit fluff, a la Ya-Ya Sisterhood, but I thought it was way better.
 And when I picked it up, I thought I’d really hate the format — it’s told through a series of letters — but I ended up really liking it.
 I knew a decent amount about WW2 in Britain, like the blitzkreig and hiding in the Tube and sending your kids away and whatnot.
 But this story focuses on Guernsey, a somewhat autonomous (but not really) region in the Channel Islands that was completely occupied by German forces during the war.
 Quite a fascinating story.
 A film adaptation starring Kate Winslet is supposed to be coming soon.
 Read a review in The Guardian here.

-The Convert: A Tale of Exile and Extremism by Deborah Baker The Convert
+The Convert: A Tale of Exile and Extremism by Deborah Baker

 This true story is about a young Jewish woman who leaves her family in New York, converts to Islam, moves to Pakistan, changes her name, and makes her living writing books and pamphlets condemning the West.
 From Lorraine Adams in the NYT book review: “Baker not only makes us care about this disturbed woman and her hectoring prose, she has succeeded in composing a mesmerizing book on one of the more curious East-West encounters….
 Sexual secrets?
 Suspense?
 Drama?
 Reversals?
 They’re all here.”
+I think I like narrative nonfiction.

 2012